system76/docs/_articles/thelio-power-button.md

 The black plastic rectangle inside of the case will also be loose at this point, and can be removed.

-# Instsalling the Power Button
+# Installing the Power Button

 First, line up the black plastic rectangle with the hole inside of the case.